 Sage Dawson is a Saint Louis-based artist, curator, and educator.
 Her work examines dwelling rights, land use, and the identity of spaces.
-She teaches at Washington University, is a founding member of Monaco, and directs STNDRD–a gallery project examining the power and potentiality of flags as cultural objects that abstract, encapsulate, and canonize.
+She teaches at Washington University, is a founding member of Monaco, and directs STNDRD–a gallery project examining the power and potentiality of flags.
 Sage completed an MFA + Museum Studies minor at the University of New Mexico, and a BFA at Missouri State University.

-Sage has exhibited and lectured at various sites including the Center for Contemporary Printmaking – Norwalk, the Urban Institute for Contemporary Art, the Chicago Artists Coalition, the Contemporary Art Museum St. Louis, Boston University, Minnesota Center for Book Arts, the Saint Louis Art Museum,, the City University of New York, University of Pennsylvania, the University of Toledo Center for the Visual Arts, and the International Print Center New York.
+Sage has exhibited, lectured, and presented work at various sites including the Center for Contemporary Printmaking Norwalk, the Urban Institute for Contemporary Art, The Pulitzer Arts Foundation, the Chicago Artists Coalition, the Contemporary Art Museum St. Louis, Tate Exchange at Tate Modern, Boston University, the Terrain Biennial – Enos Park, the Saint Louis Art Museum, the Springfield Art Museum, Pyramid Atlantic, the City University of New York, the University of Pennsylvania, the University of Toledo Center for the Visual Arts, and the International Print Center New York.

 Curriculum vitae available upon request.